myusuf3/courtside/README.rst

 Courtside: pick up sports app.
 ==================================================

-Make games plans and let all your friends know about it.
+Make game plans and let all your friends know about it.

 ============
 Installation